-Richard W. Painter is a former White House chief ethics counsel running for U.S. Senate in Minnesota.
-He will be seeking the Minnesota DFL nomination in the August primary.
+Richard W. Painter has spent the last thirty years fighting against corruption on Wall Street and in Washington.
+He will be seeking the Minnesota DFL nomination for the United States Senate in the August primary.

 *Titles and affiliations are for identification purposes only